starting the self-improving system that builds companies.

 not advice. raw data, raw reasoning. you decide what to do with it.

-not polished. first-draft energy. if there is a typo, it stays.
+not polished. first-draft energy.

 operators and builders running or about to run autonomous systems. people who know the hard part is deciding what to build, not building it. people who would rather see the real numbers from 20 real experiments than read another market report.